 Participants: take part in the courses activities for two weeks.

-Facilitators: have a fundamental role in the design and implementation of the course, as well as a responsibility to encourage participant involvement and provide emotional support.
+Coordinators: have a fundamental role in the design and implementation of the course, as well as a responsibility to encourage participant involvement and provide emotional support.

-Local coordinator: will take on the logistics of the course on the ground, contacting local organisations, finalising transport arrangements, food, day activities, etc.
+Local Coordinator: will take on the logistics of the course on the ground, contacting local organisations, finalising transport arrangements, food, day activities, etc.

 Donors: make the course possible!
 There is a wide range of options to support us, from small financial gifts (through our crowdsourcing drive) to larger grants, we also accept donations in kind for items like stationery, t-shirts, water, snacks, etc.